fpsvogel/reading/doc/csv-format.md

 ## Basics

-Here are the features of each column that you'll most often use.
+Here are the features of columns that you'll use most often.
 To keep the examples below as concise as possible, not all the columns will be shown at once.

 ### Rating column